All Episodes

 What does a quarterback do on every play?

-He doesn't know what he's gonna do.
+He doesn't know what he's going to do most plays.

 I mean, he's got the script, but the guy is a classic sandlot quarterback.